 Tip: I tried out my woodburning tool to burn holes into the wood which worked as well, just takes a lot longer.
 I do like the look of the burned edges in the wood though.

 Next, I cut the macrame yarn pieces.
-Like I mentioned above, the reason I used macrame yarn once again is mainly that I have plenty of it on hand, it’s affordable and easy to work with.
+As I mentioned above, the reason I used macrame yarn once again is mainly that I have plenty of it on hand, it’s affordable and easy to work with.
 You could use other yarn as well though.

-I used two 5″ inch pieces of yarn per tassel and there are 9 tassels per half-moon, so you need to cut 18 5 inch pieces for each half-moon.
+I used two 5″ inch pieces of yarn per tassel and there are 9 tassels per half-moon, so you need to cut 18 5-inch pieces for each half-moon.

 Unravel each strand of yarn into separate pieces.